 The English Department offers a robust and challenging Ph.D.
 Program in Literature.
-The deadline to apply for Fall 2019 is December 15, 2018.
+The deadline to apply for Fall admission is December 15.

 In the Ph.D. program students first establish a solid background in British and American literature and critical theory (years one and two) and then focus on their special field of study (years three through five).
-After fulfilling a limited number of distribution requirements, each student fashions an Individual Program of Study with the assistance of her or his Individual Faculty Advisor, who is a specialist in the appropriate field.
+After fulfilling a limited number of distribution requirements, each student fashions an Individual Program of Study with the assistance of their Faculty Advisor, who is a specialist in the appropriate field.

 To view our faculty and their interests, click here.